-- Section 3.2 (Inputs) Describes the relevant information that has supported the analysis that has been undertaken herein. - Section 3.3 (Assessment of Needs) Describes the assessment of projected needs for ownership and private rental (in Section 3.3.1 and 3.3.2 respectively).
+- Section 3.2 (Inputs) Describes the relevant information that has supported the analysis that has been undertaken berein - Section 3.3 (Assessment of Needs) Describes the assessment of projected needs for ownership and private rental (in Section 3.3.1 and 3.3.2 respectively).
 A summary of the calculation of the households who can be classified as having an affordability problem during the plan period so as to adequately inform the necessary provision units within County Mayo has been set out in Section 3.3.3 - Section 3.4 (HNDA Components) Describes the specific analysis that has been undertaken in relation to the dynamic components of the housing market in County Mayo as set out under National Policy Objective 37 of the NPF.

-The majority of the information presented herein relates to the plan period (i.e. 2021 - 2027).
-Where appropriate the information for additional years has been presented to understand progression from the baseline (i.e. 2016).
-Further details on the analysis undertaken is presented in Appendices 1 - 4.
+The majority of the information presented herein relates to the plan period (i.e. $202\frac{24}{2} - 202\frac{87}{2}$).
+Where appropriate the information for additional years has been presented to understand progression from the baseline (i.e. 2016) or to clarify given the specific quarterly commencement and expiry period i.e. Q1 2022 to Q4 2027.
+Further details on the analysis undertaken is presented in Appendices 1 - 43.